Can Using a CPAP Machine Cause Bloating?

 CPAP Machine Parameters and The Management of Aerophagia:

-In the treatment of the obstructive sleep apnea, by the use of CPAP machine, some users develop aerophagia or the excessive air swallowed in the course of sleep, unless the therapy is optimized properly.
-This may cause discomfort symptoms like bloating, stomach pains and sensation of fullness.
-Aerophagia happens when the positive airway pressure your CPAP device created pushes excess air that your body cannot comfortably take in, particularly when the pressure settings are above your requirements.
+In the treatment of obstructive sleep apnea through the use of a CPAP machine, some users develop aerophagia, or excessive air swallowing during sleep, unless the therapy is properly optimized.
+This may cause discomfort such as bloating, stomach pain, and a sensation of fullness.
+Aerophagia occurs when the positive airway pressure created by the CPAP device pushes excess air that the body cannot comfortably manage, particularly when pressure settings exceed individual needs.
+Ensuring device reliability and precision—often achieved through collaboration with a Medical contract manufacturer such as AMT Pte Ltd—plays an important role in delivering consistent airflow performance in medical devices.